CM Footnotes (CMF) - Use Case - How to Manage Footnotes on Articles Posted on Your Site

 - External link color

-When you finish configuring the settings don't forget to click the button Save Changes.
+When you finished configuring the settings, don't forget to click the button Save Changes.

 Creating a Definition

 - ID - Here is defined the ID that will be used in the shortcode.
-You can either use IDs that are created automatically (1, 2, 3...), or you can write here any other ID - it can be for instance letters or special characters, as you can see on the screenshot above.
+You can either use IDs that are created automatically (1, 2, 3...), or you can write here any other ID - it can be for instance letters or special characters.

 - Dashicon - You can define an icon for every definition using WordPress icon's set.
 It will be displayed in the bottom of the page in the footnote list.